+The book uses computer vision to determine the heart rate of the reader.
 While the reader is reading the book, their face remains mostly still.
 This allows a program written in C and R which uses a process known as Eularian Video Magnification elaborating on research by MIT and Dwight Goins of Microsoft, to determine the reader’s heart rate based on subtle changes in the RGB values, IR values, and amplified motion of their face using the Kinect’s sensor array.
 Once determined, the heartbeat is played as a sound alongside the current EKG pattern of the book creating a duet between book and reader.

-This project is dedicated to my cousin Kim who died prematurely of a heart attack.
+This project is dedicated to my cousin Kimmie who died prematurely of a heart attack.
 In the months of research that followed, I would learn that heart disease is the number one cause of death in America.
 It is my hope that Asystole will encourage us to think about our biological health at a time when we are often disassociated from our corporeality through our immersion in digital technology.